-- a) The new entity or the entity to which it delegated the reporting, submits written documentation to the TR(s) to which it reported its derivative trades and requests the change of the identifier due to a corporate event or due to the LEI code being assigned to the entity.
-In the documentation, the following information should be clearly presented (i) the LEI(s) of the entities participating in the merger and/or acquisition or the old identifier of the entity which updates its identification to LEI, (ii) the LEI of the new entity and (iii) the date on which the change takes place.
-In case of a merger or acquisition, the documentation should include evidence or proof that the corporate event has taken or will take place and be duly signed. - b) The TR broadcasts this information to all the other TRs through a specific file, where the (i) old identifier(s), (ii) the new identifier and (iii) the date as of which the change should be done, are included.
-To the extent possible, the file should be broadcasted in advance so that the change is not done retrospectively, but as of the date specified in (iii). - c) Each of the counterparties to the trades, where any of the merged entities is identified, is informed of the modification by the TR to which they report. - d) TR(s) shall notify also the regulators who have access to the data relating to the trades that have been updated. - e) The change is kept in the reporting log by each of the TRs. - f) Subsequent reports with the old LEI should be rejected by the TRs
+The new entity or the entity to which it delegated the reporting, submits written documentation to the TR(s) to which it reported its derivatives and requests the change of the identifier due to a corporate event or due to the LEI code being assigned to the entity.
+In the documentation, the following information should be clearly presented (i) the LEI(s) of the entities participating in the merger, acquisition or other corporate event or the old identifier of the entity which updates its identification to LEI, (ii) the LEI of the new entity, (iii) the date on which the change takes place and (iv) the UTIs of the outstanding derivatives concerned.

+In case of a merger or acquisition, the documentation should include evidence or proof that the corporate event has taken or will take place and be duly signed.
+To the extent possible, the entity should provide the required information in advance so that the change is not done retrospectively, but as of the date specified in (iii).
+It should be noted that failure to update the identifier on time would result in rejection of the reports submitted by the entity in case where it has been previously identified with an LEI with an appropriate status (i.e. "Issued", "Pending transfer" or "Pending archival") and that status has subsequently been changed to 'Merged'.